Dennis Meredith

+In 2023, Meredith became an inductee into the Hockey Australia Hall of Fame (General Category), for excelling at the highest level of the sport and making a telling impact on Australian hockey on the world stage which significantly enhanced the image of the sport.

-Dennis Meredith is the father of Andrew Meredith, currently Analysis Operations Manager of Manchester United Football Club and who was also involved in Hockey, as the former Assistant Coach of the Germany men's national field hockey team, prior to an 18 month period as Head Coach of the Ireland national field hockey team.
+Dennis Meredith is the father of Andrew Meredith, who in his football career has notably worked at Manchester United Football Club, FC St. Pauli and internationally with the Socceroos post his previous involvement in International Hockey as the former Assistant Coach of the Germany men's national field hockey team, and the Head Coach of the Ireland national field hockey team.